How to invest during a market panic

-With Admiral Markets traders can access 16 cash indices and 24 index futures covering markets all over the world, as shown below on the Admiral Markets Contract Specification page:
+With Admirals traders can access 16 cash indices and 24 index futures covering markets all over the world, as shown below on the Admirals Contract Specification page:

-A screenshot of the Admiral Markets Contract Specification page showing a selection of the CFD Cash Indices available to trade on.
+A screenshot of the Admirals Contract Specification page showing a selection of the CFD Cash Indices available to trade on.

 - Open the Market Watch window by selecting View from the menu at the top of the platform or by pressing Ctrl+M on your keyboard.
 This will open up a list of tradable symbols on the left side of your chart.

 - Right-click on the Market Watch window and select Symbols or press Ctrl+U on your keyboard.